tc39/notes/es7/2017-01/jan-24.md

 DH: It's not an accident that this is in high demand is that most applications read data that comes in from a dynamic source.
 Very often you can't predict statically whether all the pieces will be there.
 Maybe the data is ill formed, or you have a format with multiple options.
 Either way, this need to dynamically dig into nested structure happens all the time.

-TK: This pattern has been in every application I've ever written, all over the place.
+TKN: This pattern has been in every application I've ever written, all over the place.

-JL: I think this is needed, but it shouldn't be the only place it's added (support for brackets, calls, etc)., as Claude Pache's proposal does.
+JLZ: I think this is needed, but it shouldn't be the only place it's added (support for brackets, calls, etc)., as Claude Pache's proposal does.
 We should also avoid encouraging ||

 DH: There is an important sense for which this ties into the specific semantics of this operator.
 How does this operator treat falsy values.
 If we want a cohesive overall story.
 None of that is a stage 1 concern.

-JL: Before we finalize it, even before we, we should consider additional operators.
+JLZ: Before we finalize it, even before we, we should consider additional operators.

 AWB: Relevant to stage one is what are we making stage 1?
 Is it just this operator?
 Or is it the general problem dealing with accessing and invoking properties.
 Is it the dot operator, is it new?
 The scope of this item should be large enough to explore this space.